Real Estate in Philippines

 If you have not spent a lot of time in Philippines, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Bought a nice 2 bedroom home, but the title had liens dating back to 1965 so it was not conveyed.
-We have a lawyer working on that who will petition the court to expunge these encumbrances and issue a new clean title," remarked one member in Prudential Village, Daliao, Davao City.
+We have a lawyer working on that who will petition the court to expunge these encumbrances and issue a new clean title," explained one expat living in Prudential Village, Daliao, Davao City, Philippines.

 What do I need to know when buying property in Philippines?